PankratzLab/Genvisis-Website/Features/genvisis-workflow.md

 Automated pipeline for processing data

 Genvisis can perform dozens of data processing steps to turn raw array and sequencing data into analyzable data using best practices.
-After selecting your analysis goals (e.g,. sample quality control, copy number variant calls, imputation-ready VCFs), the Workflow customizes which steps are needed to produce the best version of the desired data.
+After selecting your analysis goals (e.g., sample quality control, copy number variant calls, imputation-ready VCFs), the Workflow customizes which steps are needed to produce the best version of the desired data.

 ![](/images/GenvisisWorkflow_Image1.png)
 Many best practices have been baked into Genvisis, and the color-coded Workflow makes it easy to identify additional options for further optimizing your data.